 Contents

 '''

 Architecture, arts, photography and design 4

 Biography and memoir 31

 Children's and young adult 53

-Education 67
+Education 69

-Finance 71
+Finance 73

-History and military history 75
+History and military history 77

-Literature and poetry 109
+Literature and poetry 111

-Media and journalism 135
+Media and journalism 137

-Philosophy 141
+Philosophy 143

-Security and defence studies 147
+Security and defence studies 149

-Social work 155
+Social work 157

-Society 161
+Society 163

-Veterinary science and agriculture 193
+Veterinary science and agriculture 197

-Sales and distribution 208
+Sales and distribution 214

-Contact us 209
+Contact us 215

 '''

+Auckland Architecture

+Revised Edition

-Auckland Architecture Revised Edition JOHN WALSH AND PATRICK REYNOLDS
+JOHN WALSH AND PATRICK REYNOLDS

-In this handy pocket guide, architecture writer John Walsh teams up with photographer Patrick Reynolds to offer a self-guided walking tour of 50 significant Auckland buildings, from Britomart to Ponsonby and from the Victorian era to the twenty-first century.
-The sparkling and informative text is accompanied by maps for each of the six routes.
-JOHN WALSH is the communications director for the New Zealand Institute of Architects.
-He is the author (with photographer Patrick Reynolds) of several major books on architecture.
+In this handy pocket guide, brought up to date in 2021 with the inclusion of 19 new buildings, architecture writer John Walsh teams up with photographer Patrick Reynolds to offer a self-guided walking tour of 65 significant Auckland buildings, from Britomart to Ponsonby and from the Victorian era to the twenty-first century.
+The sparkling and informative text is accompanied by maps for each of the five routes.
+On the bestseller list for many weeks when it was first published in 2019, this informative book is perfect for Aucklanders and visitors to the city alike.
+JOHN WALSH isis the author of several major books on architecture, including New New Zealand Houses, Home Work, Big House Small House and City House Country House.
 PATRICK REYNOLDS is one of New Zealand's best architectural photographers.
-PUBLISHED: April 2021 ISBN: 9780995113534 Limpbound, 178 x 119mm.
-136 pages. \$19.99
+PUBLISHED: May 2021 ISBN: 9780995146594 Limpbound, 178 x 119mm.
+176 pages. \$25